ELMS Investors Have Opportunity to Lead Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. Securities Fraud Lawsuit

-LOS ANGELES, March 4, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. ("ELMS" or the "Company") (NASDAQ: ELMS).
+BENSALEM, Pa., March 11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. ("ELMS" or the "Company") (NASDAQ: ELMS).

 Class Period: March 31, 2021 – February 1, 2022